OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 Participants will set up an authenticator app and two-factor authentication on at least a few services and will learn how to use it.

 **What materials will participants need?**
-They’ll need their mobile devices (iPhone or Android).
+They’ll need their mobile devices (iPhone or Android) and laptop computers.

 **How should participants prepare?**
 Have participants read [Two-Factor Authentication for Newsrooms](https://source.opennews.org/articles/two-factor-authentication-newsrooms/) and [The 12 Days of 2FA: How to Enable Two-Factor Authentication For Your Online Accounts](https://www.eff.org/deeplinks/2016/12/12-days-2fa-how-enable-two-factor-authentication-your-online-accounts) -- both are good overviews of the process.

 If folks will be sharing unreliable wifi (eg. if you're at a conference center or hotel) encourage folks to install your preferred authenticator app in advance of the workshop.
+Make sure to include install links in your pre-class communications.

 **What materials will the instructor need?**